Line editing

 3. Will line editing change my writing style?

 Not unless your style is getting in the way of clarity or reader engagement.
-The goal is to preserve and elevate your voice, not replace it.
+The goal is always to preserve and elevate your voice, not replace it.
 I’ll offer edits that enhance your intent while keeping your unique tone intact.

 4. Do you rewrite my sentences entirely?